Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Maria

 On an island famed for its natural, unkempt feel, the romantic town of Maria is where you can see gigantic trees and lush forest right down to the beaches.
-You’ll find Kagusuan Beach, our top tip for an early morning beach sunrise spot on Siquijor island, in lovely Maria.
+You’ll find Kagusuan Beach here, our top place for an early morning beach sunrise spot on Siquijor island.

 24 Kilometres from the port and Siquijor Town, the north-eastern town of Maria feels remote.
 Life is slow, more so than other towns, with early starts recommended to capture the stunning sunrises.